| |

 FEEDER CATTLE:

-The feeder cattle complex is also sky-rocketing higher as traders note the
+The feeder cattle complex is also trading slightly higher, but its gusto

-The lean hog complex is trading mixed into Friday's noon hour as the nearby
+The lean hog complex is trading mixed as the nearby contracts are trading a

-contracts dip lower while the deferred contracts continue to trade higher.
-More
+bit lower while the deferred months continue to scale higher.
+February lean

 ShayLe Stewart can be reached at shayle.stewart@dtn.com